 - Breakfast at the Gate: a drive-through at the gate where residents are given free breakfast tacos and juice on their way to work

 - Sip-N-Sweet Friday: offer free donut and coffee in the clubhouse Friday mornings

 - Fiesta Party: a party with a DJ, face painter, food truck and – of course – a raffle.

 For both of these marketing strategies, Bruce and his team are constantly taking pictures and videos and posting them to the respective property Facebook pages.
 I would recommend visiting Bruce’s website and look at the social media pages for his properties to see his company’s social media strategy.

-From a financial perspective, this strategy will help you retain current residents and attract more leads, which directly impacts your bottom-line.
+From a financial perspective, this strategy will help you, the property investor, retain current residents and attract more leads, which directly impacts your bottom-line.